GoogleChromeLabs/mojom-language-support/mojom-lsp/README.md

 - Syntax check
 - Goto definition

-mojom-lsp is tested on Visual Studio Code with [vscode-mojom-idl](../vscode-mojom-idl) extension and Emacs with [eglot](https://github.com/joaotavora/eglot).
+mojom-lsp is tested on Visual Studio Code with [vscode-mojom](../vscode-mojom) extension and Emacs with [eglot](https://github.com/joaotavora/eglot).

 ## Installation

 mojom-lsp requires stable Rust to build.
-Run the following command to install `mojom-lsp-server`.
+Run the following command to install `mojom-lsp`.

 ```sh
 # This generates `mojom-lsp-server` binary.